 Date of Authorship for this Version

 Reisman, W. Michael, "Stopping Wars and Making Peace: Reflections on the Ideology and Practice of Conflict Termination in Contemporary World Politics" (1998).
 Faculty Scholarship Series.
-Paper 968.
+968.